Procedural Direction MA7 – Claims disputes

 (c) all requirements specified in the PIC rules.

-10. All relevant supporting documentation must be attached to the application, and must be lodged as an indexed and paginated bundle.
+10. All relevant supporting documentation on which a party proposes to rely on must be attached to the application.
+The supporting documents must be lodged as a single document bundle and:

 11. Documents attached to an application must be relevant to the real issues in the proceedings.12.
 The reply must include: